Chronic Leukaemia: CLL & CML Diagnosis and Treatment

 3. Development of a condition called chloroma where there is an accumulation of leukemic cells outside the bone marrow.

 How is the treatment of chronic leukemia carried out in a diagnosed patient?

 Chemotherapy: Alkylating agents, INT alfa 2b, and steroids were used in the earlier stages.
 A newer drug functions by limiting the progression of CML and promoting stem cell proliferation.
 Newer drugs are also being used in treatment-resistant cases of CML

 Stem Cell Transplantation: The replacement of the defective bone marrow with the healthy bone marrow of either a donor or of self may be carried out.
 This cannot be done on all patients.
-It is the most tried out therapy for chronic leukaemia patients.
+It is the most tried out therapy for chronic leukemia patients.